-In the past 45 years Meinhard von Gerkan, Volkwin Marg and their partners have planned and constructed buildings in most major German cities.
+In more than 50 years Meinhard von Gerkan, Volkwin Marg and their partners have planned and constructed buildings in most major German cities.
 They have designed small scale homes, hotels, museums, theaters and concert halls, office buildings, commercial centers and hospitals as well as research, educational and sports facilities, buildings for transportation, trade and industry buildings and master plans.

-Amongst others in China, the exhibition and congress centers in Nanning and Shenzhen, the Shanghai Pudong museum and the Zhongguancun Cultural Center in Beijing as well as the Universiade Sports Center in Shenzhen and the Shanghai Oriental Sports Center have been built.
-Further buildings are the opera houses in Chongqing and Qingdao as well as the Chinese National Museum in Beijing and the new Tianjin West Railway Station.
+Amongst others in China, the exhibition and convention centers in Nanning and Shenzhen, the Shanghai Pudong Museum and the Zhongguancun Cultural Center in Beijing as well as the Universiade Sports Center in Shenzhen and the Oriental Sports Center in Shanghai have been built.
+Further buildings are the opera houses in Chongqing, Qingdao and Tianjin as well as the Chinese National Museum in Beijing and the new Tianjin West Railway Station.
+South of Shanghai, Lingang New City, a city for 1.3 million people, is currently built after a gmp masterplan.

-Aside from Germany gmp is currently involved in projects in China, India, Vietnam, Brazil, Italy, Russia, Switzerland, Latvia, and Qatar, to name but a few.
+Aside from Germany gmp is currently involved in projects in China, India, Vietnam, Brazil, Italy, Russia, Latvia, and Turkey to name but a few.

 Berlin Central Station